PX4/PX4-Devguide/en/middleware/micrortps.md

 source ~/px4_ros_com_ros2/install/setup.bash
 ```

 7. At last, build the `ros1_bridge`.
 Note that the build process may consume a lot of memory resources, so if one is using a resource limited machine, reduce the number of jobs being processed in parallel, by for example, setting the environmental variable `MAKEFLAGS=-j1`.
-For more details on the build process, one can consult the build instructions on the [`ros1_bridge`](https://github.com/ros2/ros1_bridge) package page.
+For more details on the build process, one can consult the build instructions on the [ros1_bridge](https://github.com/ros2/ros1_bridge) package page.

 ```sh
 cd ~/px4_ros_com_ros2 && colcon build --symlink-install --packages-select ros1_bridge --cmake-force-configure --event-handlers console_direct+
 ```

-## Creating a Fast-RTPS Listener application
+## Creating a FastRTPS Listener application

-Once the *Client* (on the flight controller) and the *Agent* (on an offboard computer) are running and connected, *Fast-RTPS* applications can publish and subscribe to uORB topics on PX4 using RTPS.
+Once the *Client* (on the flight controller) and the *Agent* (on an offboard computer) are running and connected, *FastRTPS* applications can publish and subscribe to uORB topics on PX4 using RTPS.

-This example shows how to create a *Fast-RTPS* "listener" application that subscribes to the `sensor_combined` topic and prints out updates (from PX4).
+This example shows how to create a *FastRTPS* "listener" application that subscribes to the `sensor_combined` topic and prints out updates (from PX4).
 A connected RTPS application can run on any computer on the same network as the *Agent*.
 For this example the *Agent* and *Listener application* will be on the same computer.

 The *fastrtpsgen* script can be used to generate a simple RTPS application from an IDL message file.

 > **Note** RTPS messages are defined in IDL files and compiled to C++ using *fastrtpsgen*.
 As part of building the bridge code, IDL files are generated for the uORB message files that may be sent/received (see **build/BUILDPLATFORM/src/modules/micrortps_bridge/micrortps_agent/idl/*.idl**).
-These IDL files are needed when you create a Fast-RTPS application to communicate with PX4.
+These IDL files are needed when you create a FastRTPS application to communicate with PX4.

 Enter the following commands to create the application: